-We provide high-quality, low-cost legal immigration services.
-We empower immigrants, helping hundreds of people each year to obtain legal status in the U.S. for the first time in their lives.
-Our bilingual attorneys and caseworkers provide comprehensive services, guiding clients through each step of the process as well as translating documents from Spanish to English, providing help in paying Immigration fees online, etc. We serve the southern ten counties of New Mexico, although our services are not limited to residents of New Mexico – we also have some clients from the El Paso area.
-We serve clients who live north of immigration checkpoints, handling their cases by phone, mail and email.
+We provide high-quality, low-cost and pro bono legal immigration services.
+We empower immigrants, helping hundreds of people each year to obtain legal status in the United States for the first time in their lives.
+Our bilingual attorneys, paralegals, and caseworkers provide comprehensive services, guiding clients through each step of the immigration process.
+We serve clients in the southern ten counties of New Mexico, through our Las Cruces and Roswell offices.
+We also serve clients who live in west Texas and El Paso.

 We help with the following type of cases: